Steering rack gaiters change on Austin Mini

 Op 14

-Replace the ball joint lock nut (NT608041) on the steering rod.
+Fit the track rod end half lock nut (NT608041) on the steering rack.
 Screw by hand.

-Reassemble the ball joint on the steering rod.
+Fit the track rod end on the steering rack.
 Screw by hand.

-Screw the ball joint the same number of turns as during disassembly.
+Screw the track rod end the same number of turns as during disassembly.
 This allows a first approach to the alignment of the front wheels.

 Op 15

-Firmly tighten the lock nut against the ball joint.
+Firmly tighten the half lock nut against the track rod end.
 Use the two 19 mm spanners.

-The tightening torque of the ball joint lock nut is 52 mN.
-This operation requires a specific torque wrench with a flat spanner.
-If like me you don't have this type of wrench, tighten firmly.
+The tightening torque of the track rod end half lock nut is 52 mN.
+This operation requires a specific torque wrench with an open-end spanner.
+If, like me, you don't have this type of wrench, tighten it firmly.

 Op 16